 DWH system is always meant to work on bulk and huge data, and if there is a need for any small report, then it is always worth to generate it from the billing system directly instead of abusing DWH for a small task.

 An Enterprise Resource Planning (ERP) system provides modules to handle Financials, Human Resources and Supply Chain Management, etc.

 Billing System interface with this system is used to post all the financial transactions like invoices, payments, adjustments.

 This system works like a general ledger for the finance department and gives complete revenue information at any point in time it is required.

-As such this is not necessarily be a complete system but it could be a kind of custom components which sits in between the Billing System and different payment channels like banks, credit card gateway, shops and retailers etc.
+As such, this is not necessarily a complete system, but it could be a kind of custom component, which sits in between the Billing System and different payment channels like banks, credit card gateway, shops and retailers, etc.

 All the payment channels use payment gateway to post payments to the billing system to settle down customer invoices.